Variability of echo state network prediction horizon for partially observed dynamical systems: Introduction

-This is exactly the setup that we investigate in this paper as explained in detail in Sec.~\ref{feedback}, in particular, in discussion around Eq.~\eqref{eq:dynamical_system}-\eqref{eq-u-q-partial}.
+This is exactly the setup that we investigate in this paper.
+We now give an overview of our approach, whereas the detailed mathematical setup is in Sec.~\ref{feedback}, in particular, in discussion around Eq.~\eqref{eq:dynamical_system}-\eqref{eq-u-q-partial}.
 Specifically, we use an ESN with an $m$-dimensional input vector and an $l$-dimensional output vector, in order to study an $n$-dimensional dynamical system, with $m \le l \le n$.
-The cases with $l = n$ or $l < n$ are called, respectively, the full or the partial state output.
+The cases with $l = n$ or $l < n$ are called, respectively, the full state output or the partial state output.
 The cases with $m = n$ (which of course, requires $l = n$) or $m < n$ are called, respectively, the full state input (which requires full state output) or the partial state input.
 The main focus of this paper (see the results in Sec.~\ref{subsec:Cha_ckt}) is on the case of partial state input and full state output, though we also provide brief comparisons with the other two cases, namely full-input, full-output (see Sec.~\ref{Sec:ESN_PH}) and partial-input, partial-output (see Sec.~\ref{subsec:partial_observation}).
 Note that the requirement $m \le l \le n$ implies that the fourth potential combination of full-input, partial-output is not feasible.
 We also note that in our setup, the ESN during the prediction phase is an autonomous dynamical system and can be used for prediction of time series of arbitrary length, instead of being restricted to making one-step predictions.

-To summarize, our main objective in this study is to make progress in the following directions: (a) Study chaotic dynamical systems using ESN with partial state input and full state output; (b) Evaluate the performance of ESN, with training data coming either from ODE simulation (Chua's oscillator and Lorenz 63 model) or from experimental observations (only for Chua's oscillator); (c) Use a variety of metrics that capture the performance of ESN either for a specific trajectory (mean squared error and prediction horizon) or for statistical quantities (maximal Lyapunov exponent, sample entropy, rate of growth of mean square displacement, kernel density estimates of the distributions); (d) Study of the variation of the prediction horizon with varying initial conditions; (e) Compare the performance of the ESN with partial or full state input or output.
+To summarize, our main objectives in this study are as follows: (a) Study chaotic dynamical systems using ESN with partial state input and full state output; (b) Evaluate the performance of ESN, with training data coming either from ODE simulation (Chua's oscillator and Lorenz 63 model) or from experimental observations (only for Chua's oscillator); (c) Use a variety of metrics that capture the performance of ESN either for a specific trajectory (mean squared error and prediction horizon) or for statistical quantities (maximal Lyapunov exponent, sample entropy, rate of growth of mean square displacement, kernel density estimates of the distributions); (d) Study of the variation of the prediction horizon with varying initial conditions; (e) Compare the performance of the ESN with partial or full state input or output.